 - Ditto in Japanese: The equivalent is 道路横断歩行 (Dōro ōdan hokō, translated roughly as Highway Crossing Walk) despite jaywalking not being tolerated there.

 - TV Tropes Will Ruin Your Vocabulary.

 - The biggest offender seems to be Zeerust.
-Which upon translation into plain English, approximately means "the Narm-inducing phenomenon in which a work created in the past had its own sense of futurism which, to modern audience, ironically makes the work seems dated."
+Which upon translation into plain English, approximately means "the Narm-inducing phenomenon in which a work created in the past had its own sense of futurism which, to modern audiences, ironically makes the work seem dated."
 Oh wait, I need to explain Narm first!